Arad, Romania: History

 The fortress was recaptured shortly after the surrender at Világos (now Șiria, Romania), with the surrender of general Artúr Görgey to the Russians.
 It became an ammunition depot.
 Thirteen rebel generals were executed there on 6 October 1849, by order of the Austrian general Julius Jacob von Haynau.
 These men are known collectively as the 13 Martyrs of Arad, and since then Arad is considered the "Hungarian Golgotha".
 One of the public squares contains a martyrs' monument, erected in their memory.
 It consists of a colossal figure of Hungary, with four allegorical groups, and medallions of the executed generals.

 Arad enjoyed great economic development in the 19th century.
 In 1834 it was declared a "free royal town" by Emperor Francis I of Austria.

 Aradu Nou / Neu Arad / Újarad ("New Arad"), situated on the opposite bank of the Mureș river, is a neighborhood of Arad, to which it is connected by the Trajan bridge.
 It was founded during the Turkish wars of the 17th century.
 The works erected by the Turks for the capture of the fortress of Arad formed the nucleus of the new settlement.

 In 1910, the town had 63,166 inhabitants: 46,085 (73%) Hungarians, 10,279 (16.2%) Romanians, 4,365 (7%) Germans.
+During World War I, the Austro-Hungarian authorities set up an internment camp in the Fortress of Arad in which around 4,000 Serb detainees died.